← Digital & Analogue

 ADC (Analogue-to-Digital Converter)

-Converts the analogue electrical signal into digital binary data through sampling and quantisation.
+Converts the analogue electrical signal into digital binary data by sampling at regular intervals.
 Found in audio interfaces.

 Copy